Mother!: Plot

-Time passes.
-Mother prepares for the arrival of the child and reads Him's beautiful new poem.
+Some time later, Mother prepares for the child's arrival and reads Him's beautiful new poem.
 Upon publication, it is acclaimed and sells well.
-In celebration, Mother prepares a big dinner, but a group of fans interrupt.
-Though she asks Him to send them away, he insists he has to be polite and show his appreciation.
-Mother tries to lock the doors, but droves of fans pour into the house and begin to wreak havoc, stealing things as souvenirs and damaging the house.
-Due to the adulation he is receiving, Him is oblivious to what is happening, but a disoriented Mother watches helplessly as military forces turn up to battle members of the cult that has sprung up around Him and as his publicist organizes mass executions.
-Mother goes into labor and finds Him, who reopens his study, which he had previously boarded up, so she can give birth inside.
+In celebration, Mother prepares a big dinner, but more fans interrupt.
+Mother tries to lock the doors, but droves of fans pour inside and begin to wreak havoc, damaging the house.
+Him is oblivious, but a disoriented Mother watches helplessly as military forces turn up to battle members of the cult that has sprung up around Him; his publicist organizes mass executions.
+Mother goes into labor and Him reopens his study so she can give birth inside.

 The havoc outside subsides.
-Him tells Mother his fans want to see Their newborn son, but she refuses to hand over the boy.
-Eventually, she falls asleep, and Him takes the child outside to the crowd, which passes the baby around wildly until he is inadvertently killed.
-Mother wades into the throng and finds people eating her son's mutilated corpse.
-Furious, she calls them murderers and attacks them with a shard of glass.
+Him finds that the fans have left gifts and are waiting.
+Him tells Mother that his fans want to see their newborn son, and he does not want them to leave.
+Mother refuses to hand over the boy to Him, but after she falls asleep, Him takes the child outside to the crowd.
+They pass the baby around wildly until he is inadvertently killed.
+Mother finds people eating her son's mutilated corpse.
+Furious, she attacks them.
 They turn on her and beat her savagely until Him intervenes.
-He begs Mother to forgive them, but she runs down to the basement oil tank and punctures it with a wrench.
-She ignites the oil, causing an explosion that incinerates the crowd and destroys the house.
+He begs Mother to forgive them, but she runs down to the basement oil-tank and ignites the oil, causing an explosion that incinerates the crowd and destroys the house.

-Him is unscathed by the inferno, but Mother is horrifically burned.
-She asks him what he is, and he replies, "I am I" and Mother was "home."
-He asks for her love, and, when she agrees, reaches into her chest and removes her heart, which he tears open to reveal a new crystal object.
-He places it on the pedestal and the house is transformed back into a beautiful home.
-A new Mother appears in the bed and awakens, wondering aloud where Him is.
+Him is unscathed by the inferno, but Mother is severely burned.
+She asks him what he is, and he replies, "I am I" and says Mother is "home".
+He assures her that nothing was her fault and resolves to take her to "the beginning".
+He asks if her love still exists; with her permission, he removes her heart from her chest, tearing it open to reveal a new crystal object.
+He places it on the pedestal, transforming the house back into a beautiful home.
+A new Mother appears in her bed and awakens, wondering aloud where Him is.